The following list of bitter healing plants and herbs contain bitter substances that are an important part of their overall healing composition.

-In German blessed thistle is known as Benedict herb because St. Benedict recommended this herb as a panacea against all ailments.
+In German blessed thistle is known as Benedict herb because St. Benedict recommended this bitter herb as a panacea against all ailments.
 Cnicus commonly appeared in most medieval monastic gardens (internal link) as a staple healing plant.
 The bitter substances contained in cnicus help stimulate appetite and digestion.
 It is also used effectively to treat flatulence.

 14. Buckbean (Menyanthes)

 The bitter substances contained in Buckbean stimulate the production and secretion of saliva, bile, and gastric juices.
-This herb is generally used to support the digestive process.
+This bitter herb is generally used to support the digestive process.